opener-project/opinion_annotations_news/README.md

-#news texts with opinion annotations#
+#News Texts with Opinion Annotations#

 Manual annotations for different languages of news articles.
 There is one folder for each language containing both the KAF and the TAG files.
 The latter includes the opinion annotations.